sylviedorsett/BYUI-CSE212-Data_Structure_Tutorial/LinkedLists.md

 <hr/>
     A Linked List in computer programming is a data structure similar to a dynamic array.
 Unlike a dynamic array whose items are stored in memory next to each other; the items of a Linked List can be stored randomly in a computer's memory.
 To keep the linked list together we must 'link' one item to the next item in the list.
 Each item is called a node.
 The first item in the linked list is called the head.
 The last item in the linked list is called the tail.
 Each link from one item to the next is called a pointer.
 Linked lists can have one pointer but most linked lists contain bi-directional linking.
 This means there are pointers connecting each node from Head to Tail and additional pointers connecting each node from Tail to Head.

-A convenience of a Linked List is that you do not have to move items over in memory to be able to insert a new item into it.
+One convenience of a Linked List is that you do not have to move items over in memory to be able to insert a new item into it.
 To insert a new item (node) into a Linked List we unchain the nodes to the left and right of where you want to put the new node and then chain (link) the new node to the nodes on its left and right.

 ## Real World Example:
 <hr/>